1871fotc/fotc/docs/walks/anchors-aweigh.md

 ## Henry Lander Pethebridge <small>(13-4-7)</small>

 Henry Pethebridge, the son of William Pethebridge and Maria Lander, was the Inspector of Works of the Marine Department of Queensland.
-Born in Torquay, Devon about 1835, he died in Brisbane on 13 Jun 1910.
+Born in Torquay, Devon about 1835, he died in Brisbane on 13 June 1910.

 <!--